mstksg/inCode/copy/entries/functor-structures-2.md

     -> Dec (Post r Choice) a    -- ^ overall handler
 ```

-We see that `decide` combinators will recombine our "input" contravariant
+We see that `decide` will recombine our "input" contravariant types
-types appropriately, but will keep the "output" covariant type
+appropriately, but will keep the "output" covariant type constant[^listf].
-constant[^listf]

 [^listf]: This works out because each of the `Choice`s inside could be
 embedded into the same output type.
 Remember that we used `List f a ~ [f a]`